nachocaru/xaprb.com/content/blog/2005-09-25-insert-if-not-exists-queries-in-mysql.md

 layout: post
 permalink: /2005/09/25/insert-if-not-exists-queries-in-mysql/
 ---
 If necessary, INSERT IF NOT EXISTS queries can be written in a single atomic statement, eliminating the need for a transaction, and without violating standards.
-In this article I&#8217;ll explain several ways to write such queries in a platform-independent way.
+In this article I'll explain several ways to write such queries in a platform-independent way.

 ### Motivation